-The mineral magnesium oxide, also known as MgO, is the primary ingredient in MagPanel (aka MgO panels or magnesium oxide boards).
+The mineral magnesium oxide, also known as MgO, is the primary ingredient in MagPanel (aka MgO board or magnesium oxide panels).
 MagPanel is a fireproof construction material that is recently gaining popularity in the United States.

 MagPanel is the perfect answer to construction needs in the home and commercial facilities because they are strong, durable, non-toxic, and mold-proof, with unbelievably impervious fireproof properties.
 They are currently much more commonly used in Asia, probably because most MgO is mined in or near China, where much of the deposits are found.
 China has strict rules about exporting its raw materials, so most MgO products are produced and exported.